ShoesForClues/eztask/README.md

   --[[
   NOTE: Invoking the signal will create a new thread each time.
 This may add overhead.
-If you do not wish create a thread, pass a boolean as a second argument when attaching to the callback.
+If you do not wish to create a thread, pass a boolean as a second argument when attaching to the callback.
   Also note any callback attachments within the thread without passing the boolean parameter will automatically be detached if the thread is killed
   ]]